Skip to contents

 RG

-A logical argument which if TRUE (default) overrides the default layout of plot.igraph so that vertices that represent parasite genotypes from different infections are distributed horizontally and vertices that represent genotypes within infections are distributed vertically.
+Logical; if TRUE (default) overrides the default layout of plot.igraph so that vertices that represent parasite genotypes from different episodes are distributed horizontally and vertices that represent genotypes within episodes are distributed vertically.

 A character string specifying an RColorBrewer palette.
 Overrides the default palette of plot.igraph.

-A vector of edge line types corresponding to different relationships, where 0.5 represents a sibling and 1 represents a clone.
+Named vector of edge line types corresponding to different relationships.

-A vector of edge colours corresponding to different relationships, where 0.5 represents a sibling and 1 represents a clone.
+Named vector of edge colours corresponding to different relationships.

 Overrides the default edge.width of plot.igraph.